cyclestreets/cyclescape-chef/README.md

 (From this point on, we could just make a magic script to do the rest.)

-First, we need to bundle up the cookbooks.
-This comes in handy later on.

-    $ tar -czvf cookbooks.tgz cookbooks/

 Now, we need to install chef.
 We're using chef 0.10 from the Opscode apt repository.